arafathnihar/motherHouse/README.md

 # Mother House

 ### Reset schema.rb
-delete the schema.rb file in 'motherHouse/db/'
+before performing a drop database for a fresh migration, delete the schema.rb file in 'motherHouse/db/' (it will be automatically generated on the fresh migration)

 ### Drop existing database
 `rake db:drop:all`